haxys/MTGA-Decks/Notes/deckbuilding.md

 **Evaluate New Cards:**

 - **Review New Sets:** Stay informed about new sets and expansions.
 Evaluate new cards to identify those that can enhance your deck’s strategy.
-- **Synergies with Existing Cards:** Look for cards that fit your theme, provide versatile options, or offer strong Synergies with existing cards.
+- **Synergies with Existing Cards:** Look for cards that fit your theme, provide versatile options, or offer strong synergies with existing cards.
 For example, a new set might introduce a powerful creature that fits perfectly into your deck’s strategy.

 **Detailed Integration Process:**

-1. **Review the Set:**
-   - Read spoilers and set reviews from trusted sources.
-   - Watch videos or read articles on how new mechanics and cards interact with existing ones.
+1. **Review the Set:** Read spoilers and set reviews from trusted sources.
+Watch videos or read articles on how new mechanics and cards interact with existing ones.

-2. **Identify Potential Cards:**
-   - Make a list of cards that could fit into your deck.
-   - Consider how these cards could enhance your current strategy or offer new Synergies.
+2. **Identify Potential Cards:** Make a list of cards that could fit into your deck.
+Consider how these cards could enhance your current strategy or offer new synergies.

-3. **Test New Cards:**
-   - Add the new cards to your deck and test their performance.
-   - Playtest extensively to see how the new cards affect your deck's dynamics.
+3. **Test New Cards:** Add the new cards to your deck and test their performance.
+Playtest extensively to see how the new cards affect your deck's dynamics.

-4. **Adjust the Deck:**
-   - If a new card performs well, integrate it into your main deck.
-   - Adjust your Mana Base if new color requirements are introduced.
+4. **Adjust the Deck:** If a new card performs well, integrate it into your main deck.
+Adjust your mana base if new color requirements are introduced.

-5. **Monitor Performance:**
-   - Continuously evaluate the deck’s performance with the new additions.
-   - Be prepared to make further adjustments based on playtesting results.
+5. **Monitor Performance:** Continuously evaluate the deck’s performance with the new additions.
+Be prepared to make further adjustments based on playtesting results.

 **Stay Current:**

-- **Keep Updating:** Regularly update your deck with new cards to keep it competitive and aligned with the evolving Metagame.
+- **Keep Updating:** Regularly update your deck with new cards to keep it competitive and aligned with the evolving metagame.
 This proactive approach helps you stay ahead of the curve and maintain a strong deck.

 ### Tracking Changes and Performance